swiss-territorial-data-lab/proj-sda/README.md

 6. `merge_multi_results.py`: merge the results from different models into one dataset of selected detections.
 7. `merge_across_years`: dissolve overlapping detections of different years.
 6. `filter_detections.py`: filter detections by overlap with other vector layers.
 The overlapping portion of the detection can be removed or a new attribute is created to indicate the overlapping ratio with the layer of interest.
 Other information such as score, elevation, or slope are also displayed.
-7. `get_dem.sh`: download the DEM of Switzerland.
-8. `batch_process.sh`: batch script to perform the inference workflow over several years with one model.
+7. `batch_process.sh`: batch script to perform the inference workflow over several years with one model.
-9. `batch_process_multi_models.sh`: batch script to perform the inference workflow over several years with several models.
+8. `batch_process_multi_models.sh`: batch script to perform the inference workflow over several years with several models.

 Object detection is performed with tools present in the [`object-detector`](https://github.com/swiss-territorial-data-lab/object-detector) git repository.